SuperAce100/ripple/README.md

 ### Cerebras-powered inference

-All model inference runs on Cerebras Wafer-Scale hardware, giving Ripple the headroom to generate full UIs in milliseconds.
+All model inference runs on Cerebras hardware, giving Ripple the headroom to generate full UIs in milliseconds.

 ## Example use cases